-Dress conservatively, behave discreetly and respect religious and social traditions to avoid offending local sensitivities.
 Shorts are considered inappropriate attire for both men and women, particularly in remote locations.
 Women should consider carrying a headscarf with them at all times while travelling in Pakistan.
-Consult Her Own Way: A Woman’s Safe-Travel Guide for travel safety information specifically aimed at Canadian women.

 Natural disasters and climate

 Severe earthquakes can occur in the western and northern regions of the country.
-Landslides are possible in affected areas, and strong aftershocks may occur up to one week after the initial quake.
+Landslides are possible in affected areas, and strong aftershocks may occur after the initial quake.
 Transportation, health and telecommunications services may be affected, and land travel could be disrupted.

 - Monitor local news reports